 rail and power continue to progress satisfactorily, with some of these

 projects currently operational.
-The Company plans to open up alternate
+The Company has opened up alternate

 funding lines to enable commissioning of the upcoming projects and

 reduce dependencies on your Company’s balance sheet, and advanced on

 Before I conclude, I would like to extend my thanks to Team L&T,

 Government, customers, vendors and other stakeholders, without whom our

 continued growth momentum would not have been possible.
 I would also